 In the past years, media has evolved.
 Ingram said production companies have made space for creatives with varying experiences to shine, and she loves that people of color like Tabitha Brown are becoming household names.

-Ingram also notes that this shift has also foster collaboration instead competition.
+Ingram also notes that this shift has also fostered collaboration instead competition.

 “There aren’t enough of us right now to say that we are in competition with one another.
 We don’t have enough of black content creators on mainstream networks or on independent networks,” Ingram said.